-The assortment embraces 250 sizes or varieties from twelve line Pica to Pearl, of Roman, Italic, Black, Antigue, Italian, Title, Condensed, Shaded, Script, Backslope, German Text, Ornamental, Music, &c. and also Piece Fractions, Superiors, Space Rules, Astronomical and other Signs, Ornamental Dashes, Long Braces, Rules, nearly 300 Borders, and more than 1000 Cuts or Ornaments for Newspapers, School Books, and Scientific works.
+This Foundry has a most extensive and unparalleled assortment of Plain, Shaded, Condensed, Shaded, Script, Backslope, German Text, Ornamental, Music, &c., and also Piece Fractions, Superiors, Space Rules, Astronomical and other Signs, Ornamental Dashes, Long Braces, Rules, nearly 300 Borders, and more than 1000 Cuts or Ornamenta for Newspapers, School Books, and Scientific works.

-The subscribers furnish Composing Sticks, Caser, Chases, Galley, Furniture, Paper, Ink, all kinds of Printing Presses, and every article necessary to a Printing Office.
+The subscribers furnish Composing Sticks, Cases, Chases, Galleyes, Furniture, Paper, Ink, all kinds of Printing Presses, and every article required in a Printing Office.
 They also execute orders for Stereotyping.